Joyserr/ros2_topic_monitor/README.md

 4. **Message Content** (row 16+):
    - **Structured Format** (when parsing enabled):
      - Hierarchical display of all message fields
-     - Nested messages with proper indentation
+     - Nested messages with proper indentation (2 spaces per level)
-     - Arrays displayed inline (small) or per-element (large)
+     - Arrays displayed inline (≤5 elements) or per-element (>5 elements)
+     - Array expansion toggle: show first 10 or all elements
-     - Key fields highlighted with [*] marker
+     - Key fields highlighted with [*] marker (exact match or suffix patterns)
      - String fields shown in quotes
-     - Numeric precision: 6 decimals for float/double
+     - Numeric precision: 6 decimals for float/double, 3 for inline arrays
+     - Dynamic library loading for type support
+     - Full CDR deserialization with introspection API

    - **Raw Format** (fallback when parsing fails):
      - Hexadecimal dump of raw message data
      - Limited to first 1KB for readability
+     - Auto-fallback when type library not found

 ### 🎯 Supported Message Types